MonoCodesGH/Initializer/README.md

 * Optional module exclusion via the `NoInitializing` attribute
 * Studio-only debug logging and performance metrics
 * Centralized startup management for scalable projects

-While a simple loop can be used to require modules manually, Initializer provides a consistent and reusable framework for managing application startup.
-By centralizing module loading, dependency ordering, error handling, and debug output, it helps keep large projects organized and reduces the need for extensive Script and LocalScript bootstrap code.

 ### Initialization Order